Legislation concerning children, young people and families

 Legal status of children

-A child's right to have a father and the determination and verification of paternity are regulated under the Paternity Act and its attendant decree.
-These are supervised by the Ministry of Justice.
+A child's right to have a father and the determination and verification of paternity are regulated under the Paternity Act.
+The Act is supervised by the Ministry of Justice.

 The Act and Decree on Child Custody and Right of Access stipulate how custody of the child shall be arranged if the parents do not live together and how disputes are to be resolved.
 Provisions on decisions concerning child custody and rights of access are contained in a specific act and a decree.
 The Ministry of Justice is responsible for these.
 Read more about this topic in the section Children and young people